TingyaoLyu/SPYang1220.github.io/_posts/2019-04-28-Throughput1.md

   <img src="/assets/img/throughput_pxy.png">
 </p>

 Thus if we get the P(y\|x) and P(x), we can get the throughput.
-In the text entry process, P(x) represents the probability of character x appearing in the presented string P (in other words, the charcter distribution of P).
+In the text entry process, P(x) represents the probability of character x appearing in the presented string P (in other words, the character distribution of P).
 P(y\|x) represents the transmission probability of typing character x into y.
 <p align="center">
   <img width="400px" src="/assets/img/throughput_charactertransmit.png">
 </p>

 ### The Null Character
 But wait a second.
-The above calculate is perfect suitable when there is only substitution errors (typing a charcter into another one).
+The above calculate is perfectly suitable when there are only substitution errors (typing a character into another one).
 However, there is also omission errors, where characters are mysteriously omitted (like typing "abc" into "ac"); and insertion errors, where characters are mysteriously inserted (like typing "ac" into "abc").
 In both error types, the text length of the source (P) and the destination (T) are different.
 Thus we cannot calculate P(x, y), because there is either no x, or no y.
 How do we cope with the problem?

 Well, the solution in the paper is to introduce a null character Ø. Ø is only a placeholder character to represent the omission and insertion errors.
 Thus the omission error becomes Ø is typed into another character, and the insertion error becomes one character is typed into Ø.